tetrapharmakon/tetrapharmakon.github.io/README.md

 ## First setup

-Assuming you have installed [RVM](https://rvm.io/), the environment will created when you check into the project dir.
+Assuming you have installed [RVM](https://rvm.io/), the environment will be created when you check into the project dir.

 ```sh
 git clone -b source https://github.com/tetrapharmakon/tetrapharmakon.github.io.git